 ABS (Acrylonitrile Butadiene Styrene): ABS is a thermoplastic with high impact strength.
 It is tough and impact-resistant but also prone to warping.
 Also, ABS is non-biodegradable.
 Hence, in most cases, ABS should be avoided.

 PLA (Polylactic acid): We offer PLA 3D printing services, which utilize biodegradable thermoplastic with high tensile strength.
-In FDM printing, it is the preferred material for everyday printing and prototyping because it is nature-friendly.
+In the FDM printing process, it is the preferred material for everyday printing and prototyping because it is more sustainable.
 3D-printed parts made of PLA can be biodegraded within a year, given the right environment.

 TPU (Thermoplastic polyurethane): A thermoplastic elastomer with medium tensile strength and high flexibility.
 We specialize in TPU printing for projects that require elasticity and movement.

 PETG (Polyethylene terephthalate glycol): A thermoplastic polyester with high impact strength and ductility.

-Specialized materials: Apart from the mentioned materials, we also offer specialized materials like polycarbonate (PC), metal-filled filaments, etc.
+Specialized materials: Apart from the mentioned materials, our FDM 3D printing service offers specialized materials like polycarbonate (PC), metal-filled filaments, etc.